 The Central case run time is some 40.5 minutes; this assumes a reasonable level of priority at junctions.
-However, it is possible that this is not achieved and that longer run time would results.
+However, it is possible that this is not achieved and that longer run times would result.
 On that basis, run times have been developed assuming lower junction priorities, resulting in a loop time of 43.0 minutes (note that the increase is focused on the Leith Walk to Haymarket section of Line 1).

-The increase in operating cost is some £0.44m p.a., to £6.26m p.a.
-Furthermore, the longer run time will require a fleet of 16 trams, compared to the Central Case requirement of 14 trams at an additional cost of some £4.06m (including 31% optimism bias).
-These additional costs and the disbenefit of the slower run time result in a lower BCR of 1.40.
+The increase in operating cost is some £0.47m p.a., to £6.76m p.a.
+Furthermore, the longer run time will require a fleet of 16 trams, compared to the Central Case requirement of 14 trams at an additional cost of some £3.87m (including 25% optimism bias).
+These additional costs and the disbenefit of the slower run time result in a lower BCR of 1.09.